-Alongside my work for Breen Equestrian I have helped set up websites for Michael Quirke, David Simpson and Biba McCaul, and help some of the working pupils with their own marketing.
+Alongside my work for Breen Equestrian I have helped set up websites for Michael Quirke, David Simpson, Biba McCaul, and Greg le Gear and help some of the working pupils with their own marketing.

 While I was studying for my degree I changed from eventing to show jumping and started training with Shane Breen, who has given me so much help, changing my riding and increasing my confidence.
-Spending less time on fittening work has allowed me time to ride more horses.
 Since starting training with Shane I have produced and sold Ordinary Boy, Castleview Bouncer, Homer, Wayfer, Little Penny.
 Espirito Santo and Luendi, and a few other hunters and youngsters.
-I now have nine year old mare Doonaveeragh Emma, who was successful in six year old classes, culminating in 5th place in the six year old Grand Prix at the CSI** in Auvers, France in 2013, and has now progressed to the point she was a prolific money winner in CSI1* Grand Prix to competing in our first 1.45 Longines Ranking Classes and being very successful in CSI2* 1.40 classes in 2018.
+I now have nine year old mare Doonaveeragh Emma, who was successful in six year old classes, culminating in 5th place in the six year old Grand Prix at the CSI** in Auvers, France in 2013.
+Emma has now progressed to the point she was a prolific money winner in CSI1* Grand Prix to competing in our first 1.45 Longines Ranking Classes and being very successful in CSI2* 1.40 classes in 2018.
 She was also placed in very good company in the British Showjumping National 1.30 Championship in August 2018.
 She is undoubtably my horse of a lifetime.
 I have a lovely 8 year old, Kvint, who has recently stepped up to 1.30 and 1.35 classes, and is now regularly placed at CSI2* level.
 I am producing two young mares; 5 year old Askeaton II, bred and jointly owned by Breen Equestrian who was broken in December and is now jumping 1m and 5 year old classes., she made her international debut in the CSIYH1* at Bonheiden in September; and 4 year old Hurricane Heidi who, despite spending seven months of the year growing in the field, she is now jumping 1.10 classes and was placed in a 5 year old final at CSIYH1* Lier.

 I also have a good group of pupils from eventing, show jumping and team chasing who I very much enjoy teaching.